openDSLM/rpicam-apps/docs/rpicam-daemon.md

 ## HTTP endpoints

-All endpoints exchange JSON bodies.
-Responses always set `Content-Type` to `application/json`.
+All JSON endpoints accept and return UTF-8 encoded JSON.
+Unless noted otherwise the daemon responds with `Content-Type: application/json`.

 ### `GET /status`

-Returns the current session state and settings:
+Returns the current session state, settings and summary of the last capture:

 ```json
 {